 The initial sight of Jed lying in the sewer might be funny, unless he’s screaming.
-Is he hurt?
+What if he’s hurt?
 How can he not be?
 We laugh.
-We didn’t mean to laugh.
+We don’t mean to laugh.
 We don’t find this funny, but we can’t stop.
-Some of us wait to find out if Jed’s okay before we laugh, and some of us wait to laugh until he’s not around when we can retell the story of his fall.
-Most of us will laugh at one point.
-It can be an impulsive reaction to something tragic.
+Some of us might wait to find out if Jed’s okay before we laugh, and some of us might wait until he’s not around, so when we can retell the story of his fall and laugh with others.
+Most of us will laugh at some point.
+It’s often our reaction to something tragic.

 Laughing, or otherwise enjoying, another person’s pain is so common, that the Germans, developed a term for it: schadenfreude.
-Is this impulse based on some sick and twisted instinct that we cannot control, or do we enjoy all others’ pain in one way or another?
-Is our laughter fueled by the relief that it’s not happening to us, or is it the result of comedies and comedians shaping and reshaping our definition of what’s humorous by twisting dark, tragic themes into something funny?
+Is our laughter fueled by the relief that it’s not happening to us, or is it the result of comedies and comedians molding our definition of what’s humorous by twisting dark, tragic themes into something funny?
 Whatever the case is, incidents such as these reveal the relative nature of humor, the fuzzy line between tragedy and comedy, and how we find comedy in others’ tragedies.
-The purposeful melding of the two even has its own genre: tragicomedy.
+The purposeful melding of the two even has its own genre now: tragicomedy.

 My personal experience with the fuzzy line between comedy and tragedy, didn’t involve falling into a manhole, but licking a pole.
 I was in the fifth or sixth grade, old enough and smart enough to know better, but young enough and dumb enough to do it anyway on one of the coldest days in February.
-I didn’t know the philosophical details of the symbiotic relationship between comedy and tragedy, but I knew people would laugh if they ever found out about my embarrassing faux pas.
-I knew there wouldn’t be an “At least you’re okay” sentiment among my classmates.
+I didn’t know the philosophical details of the symbiotic relationship between comedy and tragedy, but I knew people would laugh if they saw me stuck there.
+I knew there would not be a “Well, at least you’re okay” sentiment among my classmates.
 I knew this wasn’t one of those types of mistakes.
-I didn’t know a whole lot about human nature, but I knew that certain people live for such moments of pain and humiliation.
+I didn’t know a whole lot about human nature, but I knew that certain people live for stories of pain and humiliation.
 We all know those types, and we know they never forget.
-We could win the Pulitzer Prize, or become a world-renowned adventure seeker, and they will say, “Wasn’t that the kid who got his tongue stuck on a pole in fifth or sixth grade?”
+We could win the Pulitzer Prize, or become a world-renowned adventure seeker, and they will say, “Wasn’t he the kid who got his tongue stuck on a pole in fifth or sixth grade?”

-Even when I was still stuck on that pole, I knew certain people would be waiting for the details on my tragedy with baited breath.
-I also knew that my bully’s audience wouldn’t be able to restrain themselves from laughing at his displays of cruel and clever creativity.
+Even when I was still stuck on that pole, I knew my bully would be waiting for the details on my tragedy with baited breath.
+I also knew that his audience wouldn’t be able to restrain themselves from laughing at his displays of cruel and clever creativity.
 I didn’t know what nicknames or limericks he would develop, but I knew he would develop something.
 He was our class clown, and he was always developing material on someone.
-I realized that all of the pain I experienced in the aftermath of the toe curling rip of my tongue was worth it, because at least I didn’t give him any ammunition.
+All of the pain I experienced in the aftermath of the toe curling rip of my tongue was worth it, because at least he wouldn’t have this material on me.

-We all enjoy making people laugh, but some have a psychological need to make people laugh, and they don’t care who has to get hurt in the process.
-Based on my experiences with class clowns, I can only guess that those who would fashion a career out of it, such that they were so successful that they ended up in a late night talk show chair talking about it, probably learned early on that no matter how you slice it, if someone falls down a manhole, or gets their tongue stuck to a pole there’s comedy gold there waiting to be excavated.
+We all enjoy making people laugh, but some have a deep psychological need to make people laugh, and they don’t care who has to get hurt in the process.
+Based on my experiences with class clowns, I can only guess that those who would fashion a career out of it, such that they were so successful that they ended up in a late night talk show chair talking about it, probably learned early on that no matter how you slice it, if someone falls down a manhole, or gets their tongue stuck to a pole, there’s comedy gold there waiting to be excavated.
 They may be too young to know anything about the complexities inherent in the symbiotic relationship between comedy and tragedy at the time, but at some point they realized that anyone can get a laugh.
-The former class clown-turned-successful standup comedian probably spent decades learning the complexities of their craft, as everyone from Mel Brooks to the Ancient Greeks did.
-They also learned for all of the complexities involved in comedy, there is one simple truth if one wants to achieve side-splitting laughter from the broadest possible audience: someone has to get hurt.
+To separate themselves from that pack, former class clowns-turned-successful standup comedians would have to spend decades learning the intricacies and complexities of their craft, as everyone from the Ancient Greeks to Mel Brooks did.
+They would also learn that for all of the complexities involved in comedy, one simple truth they learned in fifth to sixth grade remains, if one wants to achieve side-splitting laughter from the broadest possible audience, someone has to get hurt.